 Here it is after I used the wax to seal it:

 I had to use mineral spirits to take off the wax and then sand off the transfer.
 There was still a gummy residue, so I used a bit of a citrus essential oil to get that off and then cleaned it really well to prepare for new paint.

 Old Fashioned Milk Paint is amazing.
 One coat of OFMP Salmon with Extra Bond, one coat without, and one coat with OFMP Marigold Yellow gives a strong, smooth surface of vibrant color.
 You can mix it the way you like, giving you control over how it goes on.
 IOD transfers jazz up a project, but you must not use wax as a sealer if applying over a color that will soak it up and change hue/intensity.
 But, since it must be topcoated, use a good poly, two coats.

 Have you changed the look of any piece you've inherited so they fit into your home decor?
 It's better than leaving it down in the basement gathering cob webs.

 Furniture Flipping Forum on Facebook – We are 38,000+ members strong from over 100 countries.
+Or, if you're just beginning and need the basics, come to our newest group, Furniture Flipping Basics on FB.
 Come join us!

 * Disclosure: This post contains affiliate links.
 If you buy anything after clicking on one of the affiliate links, I receive a small commission of the sale.
 The cost to you is the same, and I only link to items that I think would benefit my readers.
 Your support of this blog is greatly appreciated!
 Special thanks goes to the sponsors of this post, Old Fashioned Milk Paint for supplying the milk paint, Modern Masters for supplying the varnish, and Zibra Brushes for supplying a few brushes.
 All they asked for was an honest review, and they got one... all are fabulous products - thank you!